shizuo-kaji/CubicalRipser_3dim/README.md

 It computes for the V-construction of the image.
 Its parallelised algorithm offers faster computation on multi-core machines.
 Also, it reads the input image by chunks and reduces boundary matrix on disk, so it requires small memory footprint.
-However, with input data with a huge boundary matrix, the disk IO becomes a bottleneck.

 - [HomcCube](https://i-obayashi.info/software.html) By Ippei Obayashi.